hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

    ![](/img/lj-picture9.png)

-Several other parameters are available with **Get-HPEGLDEvice** (e.g. Tags, Archived, Stats, Devicetype, Serialnumber, etc.) you can use the help to get the complete list, and try them out at your convenience.
+Several other parameters are available such as Tags, Archived, Stats, Devicetype, Serialnumber, etc. You can use the help to get the complete list, and try them out at your convenience.

 ## Adding devices to the HPE GreenLake Platform